 Most healthcare organizations don’t have in-house security expertise and will have to find a security solution elsewhere.

-There is a greater need for regulating critical personal information in India.
+There is a greater need for regulating critical personal information in India and transforming healthcare with technology and innovation.
 If planned and implemented well, digital healthcare can make a notable contribution to India’s healthcare needs.